FAQ: Chinese Characters in Microsoft Outlook

 - close and reopen Outlook in your Western locale (or switch the Windows system to your Western locale if you changed that),

-What About Office Language Packs?
+And what About Office Language Packs?

 No. The main feature of Language Packs is to turn all the menus and dialogs into Chinese.
 When you run them, both types of language packs do indeed change the locale, but as I've shown you can do this without buying anything.
 And Proofing Tools add interesting features, mostly to Word, but also do nothing to help with this.

-But as I said, you do not need a Language Pack or Proofing Tools just to get Chinese characters to display in Outlook.
+You do not need a Language Pack or Proofing Tools just to get Chinese characters to display in Outlook.

 Questions?
 Contact me anytime.